Planning Your Destination Wedding in Italy

 Where should we get married?

-In my fourteen years living and working in Bella Italia, I have had the unique pleasure to officiate for Italian wedding ceremonies throughout this beautiful country.
+In my many years living and working in Bella Italia, I have had the unique pleasure to officiate for Italian wedding ceremonies throughout this beautiful country.
 If you are planning a destination Italian wedding, the following areas are some of my favorites:

 The Amalfi Coast